MicrosoftDocs/azure-dev-docs/articles/python/tutorial-python-managed-identity-user-assigned-cli.md

 * When a user submits a photo with their review, the sample app writes the image to the container using managed identity and `DefaultAzureCredential` to access the storage account.

 * When a user views the reviews for a restaurant, the app returns a link to the photo in blob storage for each review that has one associated with it.
 For the browser to display the photo, it must be able to access it in your storage account.
-The blob data must be available for read publicly through anonymous (unautnenticated) access.
+The blob data must be available for read publicly through anonymous (unauthenticated) access.

 In this section, you create a storage account and container that permits public read access to blobs in the container.
-In later sections, you'll create a user-assigned managed identity and configure it to write blobs to the storage account.
+In later sections, you create a user-assigned managed identity and configure it to write blobs to the storage account.

 1. Use the [az storage create](/cli/azure/storage#az-storage-create) command to create a storage account.